 Utilize self-publishing websites like CreateSpace (www.createspace.com) to format your book.
-CreateSpace will develop both print and electronic versions of your books and format them into professional-looking products.
+CreateSpace will develop both print and electronic versions of your books and format them into a professional-looking finished product.

 Also, give your books a decent cover.
-If you’re not an artist or don’t have the tools, I suggest: www.fiverr.com .
+If you’re not an artist or don’t have the tools, I suggest Fiverr.
 Here, you will find freelance writers, artists, etc. who will create a cover for you for as little as $5.00.
-This site can also be utilized to find editors and reviewers as well.
+You can also pay editors and reviewers on this site as well.

 My books have gone through multiple covers over the years.
-Most of them were drawn and designed by me, and I rushed through the process in my eagerness to get the books out to the public.
-Children's books especially have to grab their readers with a fun, colorful cover, and I'm only now satisfied with the finished products.
-Given the chance, I would have held off on self-publishing until the covers were just right.
+Most of them were drawn and designed by me, and I rushed through the process in my eagerness to get the books published.
+Children's books especially rely on fun, colorful covers to grab their readers.
+It took many attempts before I was satisfied with the finished product.
+Given the chance to do it over, I would have held off on publishing until the covers were just right.
 They're not just a place holder for the pages.
 They're the difference between a reader opening a book or passing it over on the shelf for one that looks more interesting.

 Set Up Free Promos and Giveaways

 Goodreads is also a great place to give away your books.
-Create an author profile on your site.
+Create an author profile on this site.
 Link your books to the profile.
 Then, start a giveaway.
-Goodreads giveaways are free to create and enter.
+Goodreads giveaways are free for both the author to post and readers to enter.
 However, you must give away hard copies of your books.
 Set it up for at least five winners, and let it run for at least one month (they recommend three).
 You must get approval from the Goodreads moderators in advance so make sure to set up your giveaway at least one week before the intended start date.
-Then, have your copies ready to mail out right away.
+Then, have your copies ready to mail out to the winners right away.

 Inside every giveaway book, I write a note to the reader congratulating them on winning the contest.
 I encourage them to lend the book to other young readers and ask that they write a review on Amazon and Goodreads, explaining how that helps independent authors a tremendous amount.
 I then, sign the book and include links to my social media pages and website.
-As a result, I have had winners write reviews of my books, and hopefully, my target audience is reading my work.
+I also like to include a bookmark with images and links to my other books to make it easier for them to find other titles of mine.
+As a result, I have had winners write reviews of my books on Goodreads, and hopefully, they have passed it on to others to read.

 Create A Website or Blog